martini-contrib/web/README.md

 [API Reference](http://godoc.org/github.com/codegangsta/martini-contrib/web)

 ## Description
-`web.Context` provides a [web.go][] compitable layer for reusing the code written with hoisie's `web.go` framework.
-Here compitable means we can use `web.Context` the same way as in hoisie's `web.go` but not the others.
+`web.Context` provides a [web.go][] compatible layer for reusing the code written with hoisie's `web.go` framework.
+Here compatible means we can use `web.Context` the same way as in hoisie's `web.go` but not the others.

 ## Usage